mallikanaik02/AppDev_Lab/Exp13/READme.md

 Aim:
-Implement tab-based navigation with drawer layout in React Native using Expo Router, combining bottom tabs with a sliding navigation drawer for enhanced app navigation.
+Implement tab-based navigation and drawer navigation in an app.

 Features Implemented:
 ✅ Drawer Navigation: Side menu accessible from hamburger icon